 Danny, for his part, was lost in his thoughts.
 He constantly replayed the conversation with Clockwork, looking for any small amount of hope that his family could survive the inevitable coming of Dan.
 As he thought about it he realized that truly the best he could hope for is that they would be out of town when it happened, but somehow he knew that wouldn't happen.
 He'd decided that he would talk to Valerie and explain the situation to her and even though his parents volunteered to do it after he was gone he knew it was something he needed to do himself.

-After a few hours Jazz had said good night to Jack and Maddie and Danny walked with her out to her car to talk for a few more minutes before she finally left for her apartment.
+After a few hours Jazz had said good night to her parents and Danny walked with her out to her car to talk for a few more minutes before she finally left for her apartment.
 Once he came back in the house he'd said his own good nights to his parents and made his way upstairs to put his vest back on.

 Once he'd finished getting dressed Danny silently transformed and flew through the ceiling to the roof of the ops center, turning tangible he leaned against the railing as he silently raged about the unfairness of what he was about to do, both to himself and everyone else.
 Finally, after several moments of internal struggle he reached into his pocket and pulled out his cell phone, flipping through his phone book until he got to Valerie he hit the call button and put the device to his ear and listened as it rang, almost wishing that she wouldn't pick up.